 - 1. USDA Rural Housing Service (RHS) financed projects, or units with tenants receiving RHS assistance, must use the RHS utility allowance, - 2.
 HUD regulated building must use the HUD utility allowance (project based HUD financing), - Any individual units occupied by residents who receive HUD assistance (Section 8 Existing, etc.), must use the HUD utility allowance from the Public Housing Authority(PHA)/Housing and Redevelopment Authority (HRA) administering the assistance, - 4.
 For Section 42 buildings without RHS or HUD assistance, the following options may be used: - a.
 The CDA utility allowance as the local housing authority administering Section 8 vouchers for the area in which the property is located, - A local utility company estimate produced with information obtained through a local utility company in a manner consistent with Treasury Regulation Section 1.42-10 - c.
 An "Agency Estimate" based on actual utility usage data and rates for the building, - d.
 A HUD Utility Schedule Model, - e.
-An Energy Consumption Model.
+An Energy Consumption Model using an energy and water and sewage consumption analysis model.